What Are Square Loans?

 ||Factor rate between 1.10 and 1.16

-How to Qualify for a Square Business Loan
+How to Qualify for Square Loans

 To access Square business funding, you need to be a user of the Square payments platform and be processing the majority of your sales using its payments system.